EugeneLoy/play2-openshift-quickstart/README.md

     rhc app create -a computerdb -t diy-0.1 --nogit
 ```

-We add the "--nogit" parameter to tell openshift to create the remote repo but don't pull it locally.
+We add the "--nogit" parameter to tell OpenShift to create the remote repo but don't pull it locally.
 You'll see something like this:

 ```bash
     Confirming application 'computerdb' is available:  Success!